Master of Business Administration - MBA

 Basics of guiding classroom and workplace teams to successful productivity and of leading deliberate efforts to more creatively apply knowledge, especially in cross-functional contexts.
 Meets eight weeks of the semester.

-Provides content and frameworks to integrate prior course work to address business problems from a cross-functional and enterprise perspective.
-Prerequisite(s): Completion of all other core courses in the MBA Program.
+A capstone course for MBA students which provides frameworks and decision tools to integrate prior course work in a set of analytic and problem solving efforts to address the strategies and enterprise level challenges of firms.
+Prerequisite(s): Open only to Master's degree students.
+Completion of the all other core courses in the MBA Program.
 This course should be taken during the final semester in the program.

 2 TO 4 hours.